Inglewood sanitary trunk project

 When water runs down a sink, drain or toilet, it becomes wastewater.
 To manage this wastewater, sanitary trunks are constructed to deliver wastewater to one of three wastewater treatment plants.
 The existing sanitary trunk that carries sanitary flow from North Calgary, Airdrie and Cochrane to the Bonnybrook Wastewater Treatment Plant is nearing capacity.

-To meet the current and projected wastewater needs, we added 3.5km of new sanitary pipe.
+The IST Phase Two project will increase the waster capacity of Inglewood and other north Calgary communities; it involves micro-tunneling beneath the Bow River to connect two existing sanitary pipes.
 This new trunk is critical to maintaining a high-level of sanitary service to Inglewood and surrounding communities.

-- Bow River pathway in Bridgeland between St. Patrick’s Island and Baines Bridge (July 2023 through July 2024).
+- Bow River pathway in Bridgeland between St. Patrick’s Island and Baines Bridge (January 2024 to July 2025)

 Anticipated Road Closures

-- Three separate and phased detours on eastbound Memorial Drive west of Baines Bridge (July 2023 through July 2024)
+- Three separate and phased detours on eastbound Memorial Drive west of Baines Bridge (February 2024 to July 2025)

 Project route and timeline